brocc12/Brocco_Holdings/README.md

 ## Next Steps

-As Anthony and Michael continue their journey into the aviation industry, there are several key next steps they plan to take:
+As continues their journey into the aviation industry, there are several key next steps they plan to take:

 #1.
 Deeper Analysis and Modeling